-S. Name of scheme Estimated Remarks

-No. cost (Rs in

-lakh)

-25 Protection to the right bank of river 224.02 Cleared

-Korotoya from erosion near Barmanbasti

-B.O.P. camp and border fencing along the

-Indo-Bangladesh border in P.S.
-Chopra,

-district Uttar Dinajpur (Length- 460 m)
+S. No. Name of scheme Estimated cost (Rs in lakh) Remarks 25 Protection to the right bank of river Korotoya from erosion near Barmanbasti B.O.P. camp and border fencing along the Indo-Bangladesh border in P.S.
+Chopra, district Uttar Dinajpur (Length- 460 m) 224.02 Cleared

-The year-wise status of funding under the above mentioned Plan scheme is as under:
+The year-wise status of funding under the above mentioned Plan scheme to West Bengal is as under: